nemonik/drone/README.md

 Please, don't confuse the two licenses.

-## How do I use this container image?
+## How do I use the nemonik/drone container image?

 Here's an example docker-compose.yml file using this contaier image integrated with self-hosted GitLab.